lhern905/cse15l-lab-reports/labReport2.md

 --- ---
 ### Use /add-message:
 ![Image](Add_1.png)
 There is only one method called in my first screenshot and that is the handle request method which returns a string.
-Important values in this screen shot is the `String[]` str, which holds what the users mesaage is, the array of strings `String[]` user, which hold what the input for the username is, the `String` result, which holds what will be outputed,
+Important values in this screen shot is the `String[]` str, which holds what the users mesaage is, the array of strings `String[]` user, which hold what the input for the username is, the `String` result, which holds what will be outputed, the `String[]` parameters, which is used to ensure that the input the user made was correct.
 ![Image](Add_2.png)
+There is only one method called in my first screenshot and that is the handle request method which returns a string.
+Important values in this screen shot is the `String[]` str, which holds what the users mesaage is, the array of strings `String[]` user, which hold what the input for the username is, the `String` result, which holds what will be outputed, the `String[]` parameters, which is used to ensure that the input the user made was correct.

 ## Part 2
 1.) ![Image](ls_privK.png)